KillingSpark/rustysd/Readme.md

 1. The whole dbus shenanigans (besides waiting on dbus services, which is implemented)
 1. More socket types
     1. Netlink is missing for example
+1. More Service types
+    1. forking is missing
+    1. oneshot is missing
+    1. idle is missing
 1. The rest of the sd_notify API (with storing filedescriptors and such)
 1. A systemctl equivalent to control/query rustysd (there is a small jsonrpc2 API but that might change again)

+## How does it work
+Generally rustysd has two phases:
+1. Bring up all units with as much concurrency as possible, and as lazily (with socket activation) as possible
+2. Wait for events from the services, and reat to these
+    1. Data from either stdout/err or the notification sockets
+    2. Signals from the kernel

 ## Community
 There has been a request for a place to talk about this project, so I opened a gitter community for this project.
 Feel free to come over and have a chat [on this page](https://gitter.im/rustysd/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link)